-I’ve been continuing to refine my bread technique recently chronicled here and today I was sufficiently pleased with the result to share a more complete recipe.
+I’ve been continuing to refine my bread technique recently chronicled here and today I was sufficiently pleased with the result to share a more complete recipe for my whole wheat rye bread.

 For this one, I was trying to find the best balance of ease and outcome, drawing on techniques from Chad Robertson’s Tartine Bread, Jim Lahey of Sullivan Street Bakery’s no-knead technique described by Mark Bittman in a 2006 New York Times article, and a dash of Craig Ponsford’s technique shown in this nice little video on the Community Grains website.
 I took a class with Craig many years ago, where I was first introduced to his high-hydration technique not widely in use at the time.
 Lahey and Robertson have helped to disseminate the technique, which allows time to do the work of kneading with considerably less effort.
 The result is a deeply soulful, flavorful bread similar to the artisan loaves that were previously difficult to achieve at home.